 Salaried individuals can’t claim Input Tax Credit.
 But if the salaried person is a dealer or a company owner, they can get ITC benefits.

-There are certain timelines set for refund claim processing.
-If the settlement is not done within 60 days, the taxpayer will get the additional 6% interest on the ITC claim amount.
+The system sets certain timelines for refund claim processing.
+If the settlement does not occur within 60 days, the taxpayer receives an additional 6% interest on the ITC claim amount.

-The application for ITC refund must be filed within two years from the “relevant date”.
-The “relevant date” concept is explained in CGST/TSGST Act – section 54.
+You must file the application for ITC refund within two years from the “relevant date.”
+The concept of the “relevant date” is explained in section 54 of the CGST/TSGST Act.

 The input tax credit is the GST taxpayer’s payment on the services and goods purchased for the business.
 It is the amount deduced from the taxpayer’s tax liability.
 On the other hand, a tax deduction means a reduction in the taxpayer’s taxable income.

-Fraud cases are not considered for ITC.
+Authorities do not consider fraud cases for ITC claims.
 These cases include suppression of facts, fraud misstatements, seizure, and confiscation of goods.
 In such cases, the taxpayer pays the tax with tax evading intention.
 ITC prohibition serves as a penalty to such assessees.

 According to the GST law, if a taxpayer avails ITC wrongly and hasn’t utilised it, the credit will be reversed.
-The applicable interest is also charged on the sum.
-The refund should be done within 30 days from the mistake’s discovery date.
+The authorities also charge applicable interest on the sum.
+They must process the refund within 30 days from the date of discovering the mistake.
 If the individual fails to do so, they will have to face penalty proceedings.

 To check the proceedings of the ITC claim, go to the GST Portal and input your login details.
 Once you log in, go to Services, click Returns, then Tax Liabilities and then the ITC comparison option.
 You will find all the details there.